asam139/SwifterSwiftUI/CONTRIBUTING.md

 - Add missing unit tests 😅
 - Fixing or reporting bugs 😱

-If you're new to Open Source or Swift the Steps community is a great place to get involved.
+If you're new to Open Source or Swift the SwifterSwiftUI community is a great place to get involved.

 **Your contribution is always welcomed, no contribution is too small.**